The Job Schedules section shows the backup schedules configured on the CFA.

 |Differential||Saves all files that have been modified since the last successful full backup. |

-If a previous full backup (or a suitable full backup) cannot be found, then the differential backup will be upgraded to the full backup.
+If a previous full backup (or a suitable full backup) can’t be found, then the differential backup will be upgraded to the full backup.

 |Incremental||Saves any file that has changed since any previous successful backup of that file. |

-If a previous full backup (or a suitable full backup) cannot be found, then the incremental backup will be upgraded to the full backup.
+If a previous full backup (or a suitable full backup) can’t be found, then the incremental backup will be upgraded to the full backup.

 The backup system will search for a suitable full backup.
-If the full backup cannot be found, the CFA will search for a job with the following attributes:
+If the full backup can’t be found, the CFA will search for a job with the following attributes:

 the same client name